Yellen open to modest increase in 'SIFI' threshold for banks

 WASHINGTON Federal Reserve Chair Janet Yellen said on Thursday she would be open to a "modest" increase in the threshold that financial regulators use to determine whether a U.S. bank is systemically important.

-The 2010 Dodd-Frank financial reform law says that all U.S. banks with more than $50 billion (32 billion pounds) in assets are labelled systemically important financial institutions (SIFIs), making them subject to tougher supervision by the central bank.
+The 2010 Dodd-Frank financial reform law says that all U.S. banks with more than $50 billion in assets are labeled systemically important financial institutions (SIFIs), making them subject to tougher supervision by the central bank.

 Republican lawmakers have proposed allowing banks with assets between $50 billion and $500 billion to lose the SIFI designation if the Fed believes they are not systemically risky.